bartuakyurek/Spring-Decomposed-Skinning/README.md

 # Spring Decomposed Skinning
  This repository demonstrates a dynamic skinning deformation achieved by spring bones.

+ > [!WARNING]
-Note that it might take some time to load of the GIFs in this page.
+ > It might take some time to load of the GIFs in this page.

 ![Monstera plant in a pot is shaked](./assets/monstera.gif)